Sreenivas-2/subevent_sequence_labeling/README.md

 12:02	"['dhoni', 'dhoni', 'won', 'for', 'team']"

 ```
 Here input has two columns time and tweet separated with '\t'.
-As the above sample input it should be divided into bins and accordingly the first row has the ground truth values.
+As shown above(sample input) it should be divided into bins accordingly.

 ## Notes